-Sapphire: blue and beyond
+Sapphire: Blue and Beyond

-Sapphires have been admired for their beauty and healing powers for thousands of years.
+Sapphires have been admired for their beauty for thousands of years.
 Ancient Persians believed the earth was mounted on a great sapphire whose color was reflected in the sky.
 In the middle ages, clergy would wear sapphires in rings to represent their connection to heaven, while others believed the stones would protect them from evil and sickness.
 The sapphire also has a history of being a symbol for loyalty, faithfulness and trust.
 This tradition has helped make the sapphire a popular choice for engagement rings, with one of the most famous examples being the ring Prince Charles presented to Lady Diana.

 Available in a rainbow of shades, Ross-Simons' sapphire jewelry delivers a dramatic impact.
 Check out our web site and view with confidence, knowing each and every sapphire stone will shimmer with incomparable beauty.
 We hope you enjoy the beautiful earrings, sapphire necklaces, bracelets and sapphire rings we have in our contemporary and Estate sapphire collections, selected especially for you.

 A favorite gemstone of ancient priests and royalty, the sapphire radiates sophistication and grace.
 This prized gem comes in every hue of blue, plus the more unexpected shades of pink, yellow, green and orange, and is September's birthstone.
 More about colored gemstones.

 Ross-Simons' jewelry designers look to blue sapphires to set an elegant tone in classic sapphire rings and select multi-colored sapphires to add spark to contemporary settings.
 Our necklaces, sapphire earrings, bracelets and rings sometimes feature up to five shades of sapphires in one piece for a lively rainbow show.
 Sapphire gemstones look stunning set in white and yellow gold or sterling silver.